Ajoo/nrgboost/README.md

 pip install nrgboost
 ```

-**Note:** Prebuilt wheels are now available for Linux and macOS.
+**Note:** Requires python 3.10+.
+Prebuilt wheels are now available for Linux and macOS.
 Windows is not supported for now.

 ### Building from source